Summary

 Reporting

-Employees who are aware of possible violations of this policy must immediately contact their Manager, Human Resources representative or report the incident via JPMorganChase’s Code Reporting Hotline.
+Employees who are aware of possible violations of this policy must immediately contact their Manager, Human Resources or report the incident via JPMorganChase’s Code Reporting Hotline.
 The Hotline is operated by an external company, staffed 24/7 and callers have the ability to identify themselves or report anonymously (where permissible by law).
 It can be reached by phone or via internet, mail or fax, and translation services are available on request.
-Managers who become aware of potential violations of this policy must immediately report the information to Human Resources.
+Managers who become aware of potential violations of this policy must immediately report the information to the Code Reporting Hotline.

 Reporting obligations to the company do not prevent employees from reporting to the government or regulators conduct that they believe to be in violation of the law.